MPhuongLe/blog.hocnoi/_posts/2030-01-01-Diary-Project.md

 _The professor said, "That’s a solution.
 But what if I reframe it as: She needs TO REACH?"_

-_That's when we start to present different possibilities_
+_That's when we start to present different possibilities:_
 - _"Could she need an arm extension?"_
 - _"Can there be a pair of height increase shoes?"_
 - _"Can someone help her get the book above?"_